-- Either of the parties may, within ten (10) working days after the grievance procedure under Article 13 has been exhausted, notify the other party in writing of its desire to submit the grievance to arbitration.
-The notice referring a grievance to arbitration shall confirm the name of the first party's appointee to an arbitration board.
-The recipient of the notice shall, within five (5) working days, inform the other party of the name of its appointee to the arbitration board.
-The two (2) appointees so selected shall, within five (5) working days of the appointment of the second of them, appoint a third person who shall be the chairperson.
-If the recipient of the notice fails to appoint an arbitrator, or if the two (2) appointees fail to agree upon a chairperson within the time limit, the appointment shall be made by the Minister of Labour for Ontario upon the request of either party.
-The arbitration board shall hear and determine the grievance and shall issue a decision and that decision is final and binding upon the parties and upon any employee affected by it.
-The decision of a majority is the decision of the arbitration board, but, if there is no majority, the decision of the chairperson is the decision of the arbitration board.
-Notwithstanding the foregoing, the parties may select one (1) person as an arbitrator to whom any such grievance may be submitted for arbitration and such person shall have the same powers and be subject to the same restrictions as a board of arbitration appointed under this agreement. - 14.2 The arbitration board shall have no authority to add to, subtract from, change, alter or ignore in any way the provisions of this agreement or any expressly written amendment or supplement thereto or to extend its duration, or to make an award which has such effect unless the parties have expressly agreed, in writing, to give it specific authority to do so. - 14.3 Where the grievance concerns discharge, suspension or disciplinary action, the board has the authority to reinstate an employee with or without compensation for wages and any other benefits lost, or to make any other award it may deem just and reasonable which is consistent with the terms of this agreement. - 14.4 Each party shall bear the expenses of its representatives, participants and witnesses and of the preparation and presentation of its own case.
-The fees and expenses of the chairperson, the hearing room and any other expenses incidental to the arbitration hearing shall be borne equally by the parties.
-The parties agree to use University facilities whenever possible. - 14.5 Time limits set out in this Article may be extended by agreement in writing between the parties. - 14.6 No grievance shall be deemed to be lost due to minor technical irregularities.
+- 14.1 Either of the Parties may, within ten (10) working days after the grievance procedure under Article 13 has been exhausted, notify the other Party in writing of its desire to submit the grievance to arbitration.
+In the event the Parties are unable to agree on the appointment of an arbitrator within forty-five (45) calendar days following the referral of a grievance to arbitration, either Party may request that the Ministry of Labour appoint an arbitrator in accordance with the provisions of Section 49(4) of the Ontario Labour Relations Act.
+The arbitrator shall hear and determine the grievance and shall issue a decision that is final and binding upon the Parties and upon any Employee affected by it. - 14.2 The arbitrator shall have no authority to add to, subtract from, change, alter, or ignore in any way the provisions of this Agreement or any expressly written amendment or supplement thereto, or to extend its duration, or to make an award that has such effect unless the Parties have expressly agreed, in writing, to give it specific authority to do so.

+- 14.3 Where the grievance concerns discharge, suspension, or disciplinary action, the arbitrator has the authority to reinstate an Employee with or without compensation for wages and any other benefits lost, or to make any other award it may deem just and reasonable that is consistent with the terms of this Agreement. - 14.4 Each Party shall bear the expenses of its representatives, participants, and witnesses, and of the preparation and presentation of its own case.
+The fees and expenses of the arbitrator, the hearing room, and any other expenses incidental to the arbitration hearing shall be borne equally by the Parties.
+The Parties agree to use University facilities whenever possible. - 14.5 Time limits set out in this Article may be extended by agreement, in writing, between the Parties. - 14.6 No grievance shall be deemed to be lost due to minor technical irregularities.